-Romero's Living Dead - Watch Order: Essential Films
+Romero's Living Dead Movies: Essential Films

 This Essential Films watch list is for viewers who want to experience the very best of Romero's zombie cinema in its most ambitious and influential form.
 Dawn of the Dead and Day of the Dead are widely considered masterpieces - vivid, daring, and packed with unforgettable moments and biting social commentary.